 I go back in, give her a gentle back rub and use a light voice to try and wake her.
 This time I got a response: a quick swat from her hand to push mine off her back.
 I guess she’s not quite ready yet.

-This time her eyes are open and that she’s tracking my movement, like a silent predator waiting for the right moment to break her stillness and strike.
+This time her eyes are open and she’s tracking my movement, like a silent predator waiting for the right moment to break her stillness and strike.
 I try the back rub again and am instantly pushed away.
 I remind her that she has a big day.
 Silence, followed by a scowl that lets me know I need to slow my roll, back the eff up or whatever slang it is the toddlers use these days to say, “Leave me alone.”

-I remind Olivia about movie night, and how only big girls who can get up and dressed are able to go.
+I remind Olivia about movie night, and how only big girls who can get up and dress are able to go.
 “I want to sleep in bed more,” she exclaimed.
 I wished I could, but I had to leave in 20 minutes to get to work.
 Unfortunately, toddlers don’t care.
 In fact for them, every day is like the premise of the movie Friday (minus the pharmaceuticals): they ain’t got no job, and they ain’t got shit to do.
 Just remember this about toddlers: never, ever let them borrow your VCR right quick.
 You’ll never see it again.

 After wasting more breath, I was forced to bring out the heavy artillery: “OK, well, I guess if you can’t get up that means you don’t want to go to the movie tonight.”
 I expected her to attack.
 I expected her to lash out and cry and yell about how I was denying her Constitutional right.
-Instead I got more silence, a few blinks and no movement whatsoever.
+Instead, I got more silence, a few blinks and no movement whatsoever.

 I come back into her room and use a stronger tone of voice, letting her know that we were leaving for daycare in 10 minutes, regardless of whether she was ready.
 Nothing.